-Compared to a resident salary, any United States radiologist salary seems like so much.
-And near us in the New York tristate area, we get the sense that everything we buy is so expensive.
-But, how much more expensive is it really?
-To tackle this question, we have to think of this in a different way.
-In the world of numbers and finance, I find that the best way to understand finances is to compare one value to another.
+Compared to a resident salary, any United States radiologist salary seems like much.
+And near us in the New York tri-state area, we sense that everything we buy is so expensive.
+But, how much more expensive is it?
+To tackle this question, we have to think of this differently.
+In the world of numbers and finance, the best way to understand finances is to compare one value to another.
 So, we will do just that.

-Many of us here talk about how much more we would earn in take-home-pay if we moved to the midwest.
-So, I decided to take a “nice” community out west that we can compare to ours.
-Specifically, I thought it would be interesting to think about what a difference it would make if you were to live in the Omaha (if it’s good enough for Warren Buffet, it’s good enough for me!) versus the Tristate area (my home turf of Northern New Jersey- Essex County).
+Many of us here talk about how much more we would earn in take-home pay if we moved to the midwest.
+So, I decided to take a “nice” community out west that we could compare to ours.
+Specifically, I thought it would be interesting to think about what you would make if you lived in Omaha (if it’s good enough for Warren Buffet, it’s good enough for me!).
+And, then we could compare that amount with the Tristate area (my home turf of Northern New Jersey- Essex County).

-Next, in order to standardize the calculations as best as we can, we will assume an average radiologist salary specific to both areas using a great radiologist salary map from Doximity from 2015. (an average is not perfect because it assumes you have been practicing for some time but is a reasonable estimate) Then, we will estimate expenses for a family of 4 in a comparable type of home with 4 bedrooms (zillow.com helped us with the calculation) in a quality neighborhood with average student loans.
+Next, to standardize the calculations as best as possible, we will consider an average radiologist salary specific to both areas using a great radiologist salary map from Doximity from 2015. (an average is not perfect because it assumes you have been practicing for some time but is a reasonable estimate) Then, we will estimate expenses for a family of 4 in a similar type of home with four bedrooms (zillow.com helped us with the calculation) in a quality neighborhood with average student loans.

 Now, I know that we can’t account for everything.
 You may decide that you want to buy a more expensive house.
-Or, perhaps, you have a sweeter package at your practice than the averages I am talking about.
-Additionally, I am not assuming that you will start out lower on a partnership track and have a higher income when the track is over.
-And, I may not be accounting for other expenses.
+Or, perhaps, you have a sweeter package at your practice than the averages I discuss.
+Additionally, I am not assuming that you will start lower on a partnership track and have a higher income when it is over.
+And I may not be accounting for other expenses.
 Nevertheless, these calculations are made to factor out the different locations, the goal of this article.
 So, let’s begin the comparison!

 Northern New Jersey (Essex County)

 So, in Essex County, the mean radiologist salary is 387,366 dollars.
-Let’s then assume you have the average priced home in a nice neighborhood with a 4 bedroom house.
-In Livingston, based on a Zillow calculation, that would be $641,000.
-We will also assume that you have saved 64,100 dollars or about 10% for a down payment and that you have taken out a 4% mortgage for the rest over 30 years. (or, you will be paying yearly payments of 36720 dollars with 25434 dollars of that interest).
-Then, we will calculate your yearly payments based on average student loan debt of $207,000.
-(You will try to pay it off over 5 years at 48948 dollars per year)
+Let’s then assume you have the average-priced home in a nice neighborhood with a four-bedroom house.
+Based on a Zillow calculation, in Livingston, that would be $641,000.
+We will also assume that you have saved 64,100 dollars or about 10% for a down payment and that you have taken out a 4% mortgage for the rest over 30 years. (or, you will be paying yearly expenses of 36720 dollars with 25434 dollars of that interest).
+Then, we will calculate your annual payments based on the average student loan debt of $207,000.
+(You will try to pay it off over five years at 48948 dollars per year)

 Property taxes in Livingston are somewhere around 2.3% per year.
-(14,473 dollars) Based on the cost of living, utilities for the 4 bedroom house in Livingston would cost 4380 dollars per year (20 percent more in Omaha).
+(14,473 dollars) Based on the cost of living, utilities for the four-bedroom house in Livingston would cost 4380 dollars per year (20 percent more in Omaha).
 Homeowner insurance would be another 1500 dollars per year.
-Food expenses are 20% more in Essex county (Let’s assume they are 1200 per month or 14,400 dollars per year).
+In Essex county, food expenses are 20% more (Let’s assume they are 1200 per month or 14,400 dollars per year).

 Now, we also need a car, don’t we?
-So, let’s assume that you are paying off a 30,000 dollar car over 3 years.
-At 2% interest rate, that would be 859 dollars per month or 10,308 dollars per year.
+So, let’s assume that you are paying off a 30,000-dollar vehicle over three years.
+At a 2% interest rate, that is 859 dollars per month or 10,308 dollars per year.
 That takes us down to 145,849 dollars.
 You also need clothes.
 Let’s assume an annual expense of 12,000 dollars per year for the family.
 Now we are down to 137,849 dollars.
-Of course, we need to maintain the house at an expense of about 1 percent per year.
-That takes us down another 6410 dollars to 131,439.
-Gas expenses per year- let us say a 10,000 miles per year or 1250 dollar per year.
-Car insurance another 2,000 dollars per year.
+Of course, we need to maintain the house at the cost of about 1 percent per year.
+That takes us down another 6410 dollars to 131,439—gas expenses per year- 10,000 miles per year or 1250 dollars per year.
+Car insurance costs another 2,000 dollars per year.
 Now we are down to 128,189 dollars.